gabrielmeyr/gabrielmeyr.github.io/_posts/2016-2-2-6-Angular-Directives-For-Beginners-To-Know.md

 ##1. ngModel

 This one probably came up for you already in whatever course, book, or blog introduced you to Angular.
 That's because it is an easy way to demonstrate Angular's two-way data-binding.
-But in case it didn't, you should learn it now.

 The main idea here is that whatever property you define using this directive will store the value of that element on the scope using that property.